Aasma: The Sky Is the Limit

 Aasma: The Sky Is the Limit is a Bollywood film released on 23 January 2009.

-Synopsis
+Plot

 It is a story about a theatre group composed of college students who are talented and aspiring actors.
 They are unable to get acting offers and then their main sponsor (Sachin Khedekar) backs out of the group.
 From then on, the group tries to overcome several hurdles, and all of a sudden, it is discovered that the main character Shubh has HIV disease.